helmogey/banana_collector/Report.md

+### Neural Network
+The [QNetwork model] is 2 x 128 Fully Connected Layers with Relu activation followed by a final Fully Connected layer with the same number of units as the action size.
+The network has an initial dimension the same as the state size.

 ### Hyper Parameters

 - n_episodes : chosed it to be 1000 and the training will stop just when score reached 13 or higher